Our approach to environmental sustainability

 Water

-- Good uptake of some water measures (dual-flush toilets, water butts and water-efficient shower heads)
+- Good uptake of some water measures (for example dual-flush toilets, water butts and water-efficient shower heads)

 Travel

-- 38% typically (for shops/work/school) use a car, and 80% of cars are petrol or diesel (9% electric or hybrid-electric)
+- 38% of respondents typically use a car (such as for shops, work or school), and 80% of cars used are petrol or diesel (9% electric or hybrid-electric)

 - The main barriers to purchasing electric vehicles are cost, range and availability of charge points